-The reason is that rental companies sometimes need to balance out their inventory — because they end up with a glut of vehicles in one area, and too few somewhere else that they are in demand.
+Rental companies sometimes need to balance out their inventory, because they end up with a glut of vehicles in one area and too few somewhere else that they are in demand.
 You get the screaming deal because you’re helping them get vehicles to where they are needed.

-And these deals aren’t only for U.S. travel.
-There are similar programs in Australia and New Zealand, with some starting to pop up in Europe, which could give you a chance to see parts of the world you might not otherwise.
-(Bone up on driving rules in those countries, and make sure your license will be considered valid if you want to try it.)
+These deals aren’t only for U.S. travel.
+There are similar programs in Australia and New Zealand, for example.
+(Bone up on driving rules in those countries, and make sure your license will be considered valid there if you want to try it.)

-In the case of RVs many — but by no means all — of the rent-to-deliver deals start in the Chicago area, since that’s where many are manufactured.
-The actual $1 rentals are fairly rare, but there are more if you can pony up $25 per day – still a lot cheaper than the retail price.
+In the case of RVs, many of the rent-to-deliver deals start in the Chicago area, since that’s where many RVs are manufactured.
+The actual $1 rentals are fairly rare, but you’ll find more deals if you can pony up $25 per day.

-The time frame the rental company allows for delivery of the vehicle can be as short as a few days, or sometimes as long as a few weeks.
-Also, the deals can pop up with just a few days notice, so you need to be prepared to jump on it.
+The time frame the rental company allows for delivery of the vehicle can be as short as a few days or as long as a few weeks.
+Also, the deals can pop up with just a few days notice, so be prepared to jump on one.

 Other costs to weigh